 Chrysanthemum care tips

-Spring is almost here and the warm and colourful Chrysanthemum is the Flower of the Month for February, with it’s wide spectrum of colours and varieties.
+The warm and colourful Chrysanthemum is the Flower of the Month for October, with it’s wide spectrum of colours and varieties.
 Take care of your Chrysanthemum and you can enjoy your flowers longer.

 The Chrysanthemum has it’s origin in Japan and China and has been a very popular choice over the years, coming to Europe around 1700 AD.
 Did you know the Chrysanthemum stands for happiness and health?
 This makes it the perfect birthday gift.

 The name comes from the Greek words chrys (gold) and anthemom (flower).
 The original colour of the Chrysanthemum was gold, but nowadays it comes in many different colours.
 Consumers can choose from warm yellow gold, bronze and orange to greens.
 But also subtle whites, pinks and purples are available.
 The Chrysanthemum blooms are divided into 10 different blooms.
 From pompon, the form is full double, to spider form where the disk florets are concealed.